sphinx-contrib/confluencebuilder/doc/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Add section numbers to section titles in pages if ``doctree`` uses the
 ``:numbered:`` option.
 This causes Confluence to display the pages in the correct order in the page tree, since it orders them using lexicographical sorting.
-By default, this is disabled:
+By default, this is enabled:

 .. code-block:: python

-    confluence_add_secnumbers = False
+    confluence_add_secnumbers = True

 confluence_add_pagesecnumbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add section numbers to the page titles if ``doctree`` uses the ``:numbered:`` option.
-By default, this is disabled:
+By default, this is enabled:

 .. code-block:: python

-    confluence_add_pagesecnumbers = False
+    confluence_add_pagesecnumbers = True

 confluence_secnumber_suffix